I didn’t see it at the time, but my time in San Francisco came to represent several different tangents in my life in the 1980s.

 Before leaving SF, I made a late afternoon stop at Merrill Lynch to sell Tektronix stock my grandmother bought me in grade school.
 It had grown nicely to an amount that would allow me to buy the ring Concetta had seen that spring at Cal Brockman’s Goldmark jewelry store.
 It would be the early evening of July 3, kneeling on the beach at Roads End north of Lincoln City, that I presented the ring and said the four most important words of my life.
 Turned out to be a better investment.

 Living with David and Lisa was certainly an upgrade: three bedrooms, two baths, huge kitchen, living room and fireplace.
-Located on Page Street, we were between Height Street and the Golden Gate Park Panhandle, putting us about 5-6 blocks from the famous Height Ashbury intersection.
+Located on Page Street, we were between Haight Street and the Golden Gate Park Panhandle, putting us about 5-6 blocks from the famous Height Ashbury intersection.
 Allegedly, the Grateful Dead had lived in a house around the corner on Lyon Street in their early days – it was actually Janis Joplin.

 Living with these two was also entertaining.
 When Concetta visited, she and David would dance and sing around the kitchen.
 Spring in SF gets warm, so sitting on the front stoop reading the Sunday paper was a slice of heaven.
 David and his boys often went “tramping” on Saturday nights, despite the rising AIDS cases.
 Sometimes there was a Sunday surprise in the form of whoever David brought home.